MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **NetworkCost** - Indicates network cost/type (metered, metered above cap, etc.)

-- **NetworkCountry** - The Country Code of the Sender, based on the unscrubbed Client IP Address
+- **NetworkCountry** - The country or region code of the sender, based on the unscrubbed Client IP Address

 #### Office.LivePersonaCard.UserActions.OpenedPersonaCard